 Fried appetizers, snacks and sides show strong development and payoff potential and can help increase cheque size, especially as we continue to see a drop in beverage sales as a result of delivery.
 In fact, research shows that adding a fried appetizer selection to your delivery menu can increase profits by 38 per cent.
 They are also a great delivery option because they are popular, profitable and hold well.

 Delivery can also be an opportunity to test new products, offering customers something new to try.
 Customers are drawn to smaller price points so to meet and even exceed the minimum order threshold, consider featuring special product options or offerings to grow dining cheques, such as small-sized apps or a delivery fee deal after a specific cheque size.

 One of the biggest issues when it comes to delivery is consistency and quality control.
 Some food items, like pizza, have mastered delivery.
 Others require a little more innovation.
 Ensuring that the food being delivered is as good as it is in the restaurant is critical to success.
 In fact, according to Technomic, 94 per cent of Canadian consumers expect the same or better food quality when ordering delivery as they do when dining in the restaurant.
 Herein lies the challenge: How do you ensure your customers get the quality they expect?

 Select ingredients that are optimized for delivery.
 For example, larger cut French fries with thicker coatings like wedges offer better options as they’re able to hold the heat and crispiness longer.
-At McCain Foodservice, we’ve created several delicious products that are well suited to withstand delivery and takeout, such as our Twisted Potatoes, Sea Salt Fries and Pickle Spears.
+At McCain Foodservice, we’ve created several delicious products that are well suited to withstand delivery and takeout, such as our SureCrisp(TM) fries and Panko-Style Breaded Onion Rings.